MasQU: Finite Differences on Masked Irregular Stokes Q,U Grids: A General Finite-Difference Scheme

 By isolating a single pixel of interest, with position $x$, and replacing the positions of the surrounding pixels $x_{i}$ with the position difference

 one is led to an equation (with an unspecified array $W$)

 defined in powers of $\Delta_{i}$

 which can be modified for calculating the differencing weights (where $L_{i}^{(n)}$ is a shorthand for the $n^{\mathrm{th}}$ derivative of $L_{i}$).
 We refer to the array $v'$ as the ``differenced Vandermonde'' array.
-Let us now consider a more general Taylor series than equation (A2) for our polynomial function $L$ in order to modify equation (A16) for calculating differencing weights:
+Let us now consider a more general Taylor series than Eq.
+(A2) for our polynomial function $L$ in order to modify Eq.
+(A16) for calculating differencing weights:

 In a matrix format, since our summation is realistically limited to the $(n-1)^{\mathrm{th}}$ derivative this is none other than